Apr 23

 TV

-To watch digital TV on you mac you first need some hardware to get a signal into your computer, then you need software to display it and record programs etc.
+To watch digital TV on you mac you need 2 things.
+Firstly, some hardware to get the TV signal into your computer, and secondly, you need some software to control the recordings and display the TV programs on your screen.

-1. Firstly you need a USB TV tuner stick.
+1. The Hardware: a USB TV tuner stick.

-One end plugs into your USB port, the other end has an antenna socket where you plug the lead coming out of you antenna.
-So the antenna lead coming from your roof now plugs into you computer as if it was your TV.
+One end plugs into your USB port, the other end has an antenna socket where you plug the lead coming out of your TV antenna.
+So the antenna lead coming from your roof now plugs into your computer as if it was your TV.

 EyeTV tuner

-2. You then need to load up software, the EyeTV software is great, it has a setup assistant that will automatically tune the channels in for you, guiding you along the way like this:
+You then need to load up software.
+The EyeTV software is great, it has a setup assistant that will automatically tune the channels in for you, guiding you along the way like this:

 setup assistant